sparkflows/sparkflows-docs/docs/aws/admin-guide/running-on-emr.rst

 Deployment Guide
 =======================

-Fire can be easily installed on the master node of an AWS EMR cluster which can then submit jobs to the EMR cluster.
+Fire can be easily installed on an EC2 machine.
+It can submit jobs to EMR Livy or AWS Glue.
+It can also run the jobs locally on the same EC2 machines.

 Below are the detailed steps for installing Fire Insights on EMR: